TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Index.rst

 TypoScript as used in frontend TypoScript templates.

-Furthermore, you can find a quick guide to TypoScript templates at :doc:`t3ts45:Index`, insights into TYPO3 backend configuration with TypoScript in the :doc:`TSconfig <t3tsconfig:Index>` documentation and explanations of TypoScript syntax in the ":ref:`TypoScript Syntax <t3coreapi:typoscript-syntax-start>`" chapter of TYPO3 Explained.
+Furthermore, you can find a quick guide to TypoScript templates at :ref:`t3ts45:start`, insights into TYPO3 backend configuration with TypoScript in the :ref:`TSconfig <t3tsconfig:start>` documentation and explanations of TypoScript syntax in the ":ref:`TypoScript Syntax <t3coreapi:typoscript-syntax-start>`" chapter of TYPO3 Explained.